icst2021satool/subsumption-experiment/README.md

 ## ```jaguar-data``` directory.

 We utilized a modified version of Jaguar (https://github.com/saeg/jaguar) to collect data flow coverage data for every Junit method of the test suites of the subject programs.
 Each of these methods are considered a separated test.

+The data in this directory are zipped tar files.
+They should be expanded before being used.

-There are one directory for each ``<program>`` where ``<program>`` can be closure-compiler, commons-cli, commons-codec, commons-collections, commons-compress, commons-csv, commons-jxpath, commons-math, gson, jackson-core, jackson-databind, jackson-dataformat-xml, jfreechart, joda-time, jsoup, and
+After that, there are one directory for each ``<program>`` where ``<program>`` can be closure-compiler (Closure), commons-cli (Cli), commons-codec (Codec), commons-collections (Collections), commons-compress (Compress), commons-csv (Csv), commons-jxpath (JxPath), commons-math (Math), gson (Gson), jackson-core (JacksonCore), jackson-databind (JacksonDatabind), jackson-dataformat-xml (JacksonXml), jfreechart (Chart), joda-time (Time), jsoup (Jsoup), and
-Weka.
+Weka (Weka).

+Note that Lang and Mockito are not in this directory because we could not collect data for them using the modified jaguar.

 In all directories, excepting commons-collections and Weka, there are the following subdirectories: